eartigau/ccf_demo/README.md

 ## Installation

 There's no proper installation script yet (we're working on that).
-You download the Python script and put it in the science folder of your LBL installation.
+You download the Python script and call it from wherever you want to store it.
 If you are 100% lazy, you can just run the following command on a Linux station:

 ```wget -O ccf_s1d.py https://github.com/eartigau/ccf_demo/raw/refs/heads/main/ccf_s1d.py```